aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cell/_index.md

 Sets dynamic array formula and make the formula spill into neighboring cells if possible.

+**Remarks**

+the returned range may be not same with the actual one that this dynamic array formula spills into.
+If there are non-empty cells in the range, the formula will be set for current cell only and marked as "\#SPILL!".
+But for such kind of situation we still return the whole range that this formula should spill into.

 **Parameters:**
 | Parameter | Type | Description |
 | --- | --- | --- |